 - A legally adopted child of the decedent

 - A legally adopted parent of the decedent

 - A spouse

-- A sister, brother, aunt, uncle, nice or nephew of the decedent.
-Or someone related to such person by lineal consanguinity.
+- A sister, brother, aunt, uncle, niece, or nephew of the decedent.
+Or someone related to such a person by lineal consanguinity.